You might also be interested in these stories

 Visit your nearest Nordea office or contact us via the phone numbers and e-mail addresses below.

 Ivyrevel has a clever pricing strategy.
 Getting paid in local currency makes it easier for customers to understand pricing and make purchase decisions.
 It’s not a good idea to create unnecessary barriers to sales, so it is advised that companies exchange sales revenues once they’ve been received.
 But this work was becoming very time-consuming, that is why the AutoFX solution is ideal.

 As companies go global, the role of currency management becomes even more meaningful to the bottom line.
 That is why having an effective currency management strategy is vital.
-Here are four tips to create a more effective currency management strategy.
+Here are five tips on how to optimise your currency management.